peanutsmin/oct-labeling-tool/README.md

 ## English

 ### Background
 During a medical imaging lecture on early lung cancer detection, I learned that peripheral lung lesions found via low-dose CT screening are extremely difficult to biopsy using conventional bronchoscopy.
-Optical biopsy (OCT-based) is emerging as a radiation-free future solution — but **no dedicated labeling tool exists for lung OCT images**.
-I built this tool as a first step toward creating labeled datasets for AI model training.
+Optical biopsy (OCT-based) is emerging as a radiation-free future solution.
+While general tools like CVAT and Label Studio exist, no lightweight desktop tool specialized for lung OCT lesion annotation was available.
+I built this as an experimental MVP — with plans to add YOLO/COCO export, mask annotation, DICOM support, and project reload.

 ### What I Built
 A lightweight desktop tool for annotating lung OCT images, designed to generate labeled datasets for future AI training.